Limitless-TCG/lotp-docs/organizer/reference.md

 Automatic match resolution only works during Swiss or Round-Robin rounds, since there are no ties in Elimination brackets.

 #### Check-in Timer
-When enabled, players will need to click a visibly highlighten *Check In* button at the start of each match, which signals to their opponent that they are ready to play.
+When enabled, players will need to click a visibly highlighted *Check In* button at the start of each match, which signals to their opponent that they are ready to play.
 If a player does not check in during the specified time frame after the start of the round, they are automatically given a loss.
 Players that received automatic losses due to inactivity in this way can be tracked and removed from the tournament on a special page of the tournament dashboard.

 ### Other Notes
 #### Asymmetrical Top Cut